 Everett Public Schools strives to communicate effectively with Limited-English Proficient (LEP) families in a language they can understand.
 As the parent/guardian of a district student, you have the right to participate in your child’s education, including communicating with teachers and staff.
 The district uses several services to meet the language needs of our community.Communication Message Line (non-urgent needs)

-In collaboration with Refugee and Immigrant Services Northwest, our families have access to a telephone line on which they can leave requests for contact by the schools, absence information, or any questions they may have about their students' schooling.
-This line is available in Spanish, Russian, Arabic, Vietnamese and Korean.
+In collaboration with Refugee and Immigrant Services Northwest (RISNW), our families have access to a telephone line on which they can leave requests for contact by the schools, absence information, or any questions they may have about their child’s schooling.

-1. Parents call the line and follow the instructions presented in their languages.
+1. Parents call the line (425-385-4011) and follow the instructions presented in their languages.
 They may leave a message for a school or district office, or for a specific staff member.

-2. Translators will access messages from parents every 24 hour.
+2. Translators will access messages from parents every 24 hours.
 They will translate the message and send it by fax to Categorical Programs.